cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- principals are given all or nothing access to packages in repos

 #### CA <> EventBridge
-- event is creatd when a package is created, modified or deleted
+- event is created when a package is created, modified or deleted
 - can be used to invoke other AWS services, including CodePipeline

 #### Upstream Repos